x56080/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Sdb/createDataSource_en.md

 - address ( *string, required* )

     "Addresses" are all or some of the cluster coordinator node addresses of SequoiaDB data source.

+    >**Note:**
+    >
-The addresses pointed by the coordinating nodes should be in the same cluster but the number of addresses must not exceed 7 when multiple addresses are configured.
+    > - Multiple coordinator node addresses can be configured with commas (,).
+Users need to ensure that the number of addresses does not exceed seven, and all addresses point to the same cluster.
+    > - The host name of the machine where the coordinator node address is located cannot be the same as that of the local machine.

 - user ( *string, optional* )